-I. INTRODUCTION
+I. Introduction

-- 1. This report on the work accomplished in the health field in the context of technical cooperation among developing countries (TCDC) in the Region of the Americas in 1978 was presented to the 82nd Meeting of the Executive Committee, which adopted Resolution XXI (annexed).
-A short report is is also included on "Technical Cooperation in the Field of Health among Developing Countries," which was the subject of the Technical Discussions at the Thirty-second World Health Assembly in Geneva in May 1979. - 2.
+- 1. The purpose of this document is to report to the 82nd Meeting of the Executive Committee on the work accomplished in the health field in the context of technical cooperation among developing countries (TCDC) in the Region of the Americas in 1978. - 2.
 In 1978 the United Nations World Conference on Technical Cooperation among Developing Countries was held in Buenos Aires from 31 August to 13 September.
 In accordance with the instructions of the United Nations General Assembly, the specialized agencies of the United Nations System cooperated with the Intergovernmental Preparatory Committee for the Conference and, in addition, established their own interagency consultative group. - 3.
 In accordance with the agreement between the Director General of the World Health Organization and the Director of the Pan American Sanitary Bureau (PASB), it was decided that the WHO focal point for TCDC would be established in the Regional Office for the Americas.
 In performing that function, PASB, representing WHO, participated in preparing documents for the Conference. - 4.
 The Conference approved the Action Plan for TCDC by consensus of the 142 delegations of the United Nations Member Countries.
 This Action Plan was submitted to the United Nations Economic and Social Council and the General Assembly for consideration at their sessions in 1978 and was unanimously supported by all the delegations of the Member Governments. - 5.
 The Buenos Aires Action Plan contains a total of 38 recommendations, of which 14 are addressed to the national level, 7 to the subregional and regional level, 1 to the interregional level, and 16 to the world level (Document A/Conf.
 79/13).